 There are a plethora of downsides to wood fireplaces.
 Here are some:

-- Part Time Job – Keeping a fire going is a part time job; you can’t just enjoy yourself.
+- Part-Time Job – Keeping a fire going is a part-time job; you can’t just enjoy yourself.
 After building a fire, you need to keep watch for safety.
 You also have to stoke the fire with additional logs regularly.
 If you need to leave, you have to put it out and start all over again when you get home.

 - Always A Mess – Wood fireplaces are not glamorous.
 A pile of ash rests on the bottom of the firebox awaiting daily cleaning.
 It’s not just shoveling ash out of the firebox, either.
-Two or three times per year, you have to call an expensive professional to come sweep all extra soot from the flue.
+Two or three times per year, you have to call an expensive professional to come to sweep all extra soot from the flue.

 - Inefficiency – Chimneys release smoke, but that’s not all, they also release a good amount of heat.
 Because of this, burning wood will never be an efficient way to stay warm.
 That’s not all.
 To keep a roaring fire, you need a steady stream of oxygen.
 Many times, this requires cracking a window in the room.
 The cold breeze is entering the room further stalls the efficiency of burning wood.
 Additionally, you will have to buy several large piles of wood to last all winter.